matthewjberger/freecs/README.md

 - Change detection for incremental updates
 - Type-safe double-buffered event system

-A macro generates the ECS as part of your source code at compile time.
-Zero-unsafe, table-based architecture with no generics, traits, or dynamic dispatch.
+The `ecs!` macro generates the entire ECS at compile time.
+The core implementation is ~1,500 LOC, contains only plain data structures and functions, and uses zero unsafe code.

 ## Quick Start